whampson/bft/README.md

 Name                    | Description
 ----------------------- | ------------
-`cascaraBinaryTemplate` | All Layout Files must open with this element.
+`cascaraLayout` | All Layout Files must open with this element.

 #### Data Types